CartoDB/carto-react/UPGRADE.md

 Design is restringed to a few specific values for shadows, which are:

 `0, 1, 2, 4, 6, 8, 16, 24`.

+# Components

+## Button

+We have a `Button` component that uses `Mui Button` and wraps its children in `Typography` to meet with the designed behavior (text overflow case).

+So, instead of Mui Button, the component you should use to create buttons is this one:
+`react-ui/src/atoms/Button`

+For external use: `import { Button } from '@carto/react-ui';`.